Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$

-Terahertz field-induced transient ferroeletricity can be obtained with a single resonant THz pulse and realistic dissipation.
-To investigate the condition for the THz-induced transient ferroeletricity, we evaluated the time-averaged $Q_f$ value as follows: $Q_f^{avg}=\frac{1}{t_1}\int^{t_0+t_1}_{t_0}Q_f(t)dt$, where $t_0$ is the time at the end point of the pulse and $t_1=12$~ps.
-First, we investigated the effect of the THz pulse frequency on transient ferroeletricity, as shown in Fig.~3(a).
-We employed a single-cycle THz pulse with frequency $\omega$, $E(t)=E_0 cos(2\pi \omega t)sin^2(\frac{2\pi}{10}\omega t)$, as shown in Fig.~1(d).
-When we apply the resonant THz pulse ($\omega=0.5$~THz) with the dissipation rate $\gamma=0.9$~THz, we observe non-oscillatory behavior with large values of $Q_f^{avg}$ for a wide range of THz field strength.
-On the other hand, a near-resonant THz pulse with $\omega=0.8$~THz provides suppressed $Q_f^{avg}$ values and an off-resonant THz pulse with $\omega=1.0$~THz gives negligible $Q_f^{avg}$ values.
-As a consequence, while a non-oscillatory behavior of $Q_f(t)$ is observed with resonant $\omega=0.5$~THz and near-resonant $\omega=0.8$~THz frequencies, there is no plateau with off-resonant frequency ($\omega=1.0$~THz), as shown in Fig.~3(b).
-This result indicates that the resonant THz pulse effectively excites the FES mode from the ground state to the first excited state, and transient ferroelectricity is formed as a superposition of the ground and first excited states.
-In contrast, off-resonant THz pulses hardly lead to transient ferroelectricity.
-It is notable that single-cycle THz pulses, which contain a broad frequency spectrum, allow for the excitation between ground and first excited states even with near-resonant condition.
+We investigate the impact of THz field spectral coverage on ferroelectricity.
+When we apply a resonant THz pulse ($\omega=0.5$~THz), we observe non zero $Q_f^{avg}$ values in a wide range of THz field strength, as shown in Fig.~2(a).
+On the other hand, a near-resonant single-cycle THz pulse with $\omega=0.8$~THz provides a suppressed range for non zero $Q_f^{avg}$ values, and an off-resonant THz pulse with $\omega=1.0$~THz gives negligible $Q_f^{avg}$ values, as shown in Fig.~3(a).
+As a consequence, while resonant $\omega=0.5$~THz condition leads to a non-oscillatory behavior of $Q_f(t)$ at given field strength ($450$~kV/cm), there is no plateau with off-resonant ($\omega=1.0$~THz) and near-resonant $\omega=0.8$~THz frequencies, as shown in Fig.~3(b).
+This result reveals that the resonant THz pulse effectively excites the FES mode from the ground state to the first excited state, and a superposition of the ground and first excited states forms ferroelectricity rather than an incoherent lattice wave shift.

-We also investigated the effect of the dissipation rate $\gamma$ on the THz-induced transient ferroeletricity with resonant frequency as shown in Fig.~3(c).
-Considering that our simplified 2D lattice system does not have other dissipation channels (e.g., electron-phonon and phonon-phonon interactions), the experimentally observed dissipation ratio is required to describe realistic dynamics for this lattice wavefunction.
-Without dissipation ($\gamma=0$~THz) and with $\gamma=0.6$~THz, SrTiO$_3$ hardly exhibits transient ferroeletricity but provides thermally excited behavior such as oscillating $Q_c$ (see Fig.~3(d)).
-On the other hand, the experimentally observed dissipation rate ($\gamma=0.9$~THz)~\cite{Kozina2019} and higher rates ($\gamma=1.0$~THz) provide a wide range of field strengths for transient ferroeletricity.
-These results indicate that realistic dissipation is needed to obtain transient ferroelectricity.